ssjshields/archetype-counter/.github/PERMISSIONS.md

+Archetype Team

-Unless otherwise stated below, all rights reserved © 2023
+All rights reserved © 2023-2024

 You are allowed to: